 All of these things make it easier to make better decisions about SEO and producing the best SEO content.

-Richard knew that when refining his target audience, it was a good idea to be as specific as possible.
+Paul knew that when refining his target audience, it was a good idea to be as specific as possible.

 As well as defining his audience in general terms, creating buyer personas helped him to really get deeper into who his audience is.